 – Avoid complex disaster recovery planning; let cloud computing vendors take care of this for you

-– Access the same class of technology as your bigger, more established competitors
+– Access the same class of technology as your established competitors

-– Let cloud computing vendors do your server maintenance for you, freeing up your resources for more important tasks
+– Let cloud computing vendors do your server maintenance for you, freeing up your resources for more critical tasks

-– Improve your document control, with all your files in one central location, allowing everyone to work from one central copy.
+– Improve your document control, with all your files in one central location, allowing everyone to work from one original copy.